 Step Two: Develop a common analytical base and set of metrics to inform and gauge collective efforts (impact) towards common goals.

-Step Three: Develop and implement one to three joint initiatives together with public and private sector, civil society, academia partners that address one or more of UNESCO and its key regional and national partners in the areas of development, peace and climate change.
+Step Three: Develop and implement one to three joint initiatives together with public and private sector, civil society, academia partners that address one or more of UNESCO and its key regional and national partners in the areas of development, peace, and climate change.

 UNESCO understands the aspirations and challenges faced its national and regional partners and is eager to partner to assist the country to overcome these challenges and help grasp the opportunities.
 The solution lies in leveraging UNESCO global expertise across four areas: (a) efficiency and effectives of its national and regional efforts; (b) strengthening private sector participation; (c) augmenting civil society and academia’s engagement; and (d) establishing new partnerships and sources of funding in support of the national and regional partners’ investments.